-On the expenses side, this first year has, logically, been quite unbalanced.
-Our Director has worked without renumeration until the last quarter of the year, when our position allowed for starting to consider personnel costs and provide a reimbursement for part of the expenses made.
-The 'Direct project costs', logically our largest cost item, refer to the costs of installation and components and do not include any project related hours like research, project management, etc., as we did not yet track this.
-Allocating this better is one of our ambitions for 2021.
+On the expenses side this first year is particular as well.
+As an example: our Director has worked without renumeration until the last quarter of the year, when our position allowed for starting to consider personnel costs and providing a reimbursement for part of the costs made.

+The 'Direct project costs', logically our largest cost item, refer to the costs of installation and components.
+This does not include any project related costs (hours) like research, due diligence, project management, etc., as we did not yet track this.
+Improving in allocating these is one of our ambitions for the future.